emmt/TypeUtils.jl/README.md

-The following example shows a first attempt to use `bare_type` to implement efficient in-place multiplication of an array (whose element may have units) by a real factor (which must be unitless in this context):
+The following example shows a first attempt to use `bare_type` to implement efficient in-place multiplication of an array (whose element may have units) by a real factor (which must be dimensionless in this context):

 ```julia
 function scale!(A::AbstractArray, α::Number)